azzraa/material-design/README.md

+# Before Starting with the Tutorial:

+# Part 1: Color Template:

 # Part 2: Using Icon Buttons with GitHub

 In this section, we will explore how to implement icon buttons using Material Design's [Icon Buttons](https://m3.material.io/components/icon-buttons/overview).
 We will use the Material Symbols font for our icons.